 Roy Alciatore’s son and nephews, including former Louisiana attorney general William Guste, take ownership of Antoine’s, followed by a succession of sons and cousins that eventually lead to Antoine Alciatore’s great-great grandson, present-day CEO Rick Blount.

 “We’re the old guard; we’re the tradition of classic Creole dining experience,” Blount says.
 “New Orleans and Antoine’s are very symbiotic—we are as much an extension of New Orleans as New Orleans is an extension of us.”

 Antoine’s celebrated its 175th birthday with a variety of events.
 Throughout 2015, diners found a special commemorative menu featuring some of the “vintage” dishes that gave the restaurant its international reputation.
 Exotic old-school dishes found nowhere else, including Duck Paradis (a duck breast with a port wine and white grape reduction) and Oysters Ellis, which featured Gulf oysters in a dark colbert sauce with sherry and mushrooms.

-Antoine’s is widely known as the inventor of oysters Rockefeller, having been created in 1899 by Jules Alciatore.
+Antoine’s is widely known as the inventor of Oysters Rockefeller, having been created in 1899 by Jules Alciatore.
 The dish is served in restaurants around the world, but Antoine’s head chef Michael Regua says none of them do it right -- and how Antoine’s does it is a family secret.
-This year the dish earned its own National Day.
-January 10th, 2017 is the innagural National Oyster Rockefeller Day and to celebrate Antoine's will be giving away a free dish to each dining patron.
+The dish is so beloved it earned its own National Day.
+January 10th, 2017 was the inaugural National Oyster Rockefeller Day; to celebrate the honor Antoine's will be serving the dish at a discounted price all day!